apmoore499/tspredgpt2/README.md

 # Financial Forecasting Model Based on Pretrained GPT-2 Backbone

-We are building a simple financial forecasting model based on a pretrained GPT-2 backbone.
+In this project, we build a financial forecasting model based on a pretrained GPT-2 backbone.
 Given a time series dataset consisting of OHLCV observations, the objective is to forecast the future direction of price change.

 The model learns a mapping: